Today I’m talking about everyone’s favorite task—editing.

 Does that mean I was unfit for the job?
 NO!
 Does it mean the kids remained weak writers?
 NO!
 Does it mean their writing didn’t make progress week by week?
 NO!
 It simply means my eye wasn’t as trained back then as it is now—and improve they did, in spite of all the errors I failed to catch.

 Are you the type whose critical eye is drawn to every little error?
 Does your pen begin its attack before you’ve reached the end of the first line?
 Do you pick apart the composition till it’s riddled with red marks?

-Your goal is to encourage your budding writer to take wing, not shoot her out of the sky, right?
+Your goal is to encourage your budding writers to take wing, not shoot them out of the sky, right?
 So strike a balance by reading the paper through several times first to get the big picture before deciding what kinds of suggestions to make.
 And then . . .

 Imagine a buoyant, sunny morning, bursting with possibility!
 The kids are cooperating with you and getting along with each other.
 The house is tidy, windows thrown open to catch the clean breeze.
 Lesson plans are in order, a vase of bright daisies graces the table, and you’re caught up on the laundry.

 It’s easy to feel positive about a child’s writing attempts, even when the paragraph clearly needs attention.
 On such a day, you’re likely to give a paper a cursory glance and say, “Looks good to me!”
 And why not?
 All’s right with the world!

 But suppose your day is not like that at all.
 Gray and sullen, ominous clouds have gathered during the night, and now the rain drips moodily from the eaves.
 Imagine that the squabbling begins before you peel open your own tired eyes.
 You’ve run out of milk and the baby is throwing up.
 Laundry and dishes press against the ceiling.
 And someone just let the dog in, muddy paws and all.